Skip to content

 OutputFour cards + meta tagsOne rendered template

-Stay with Next.js opengraph-image when
+Stay With Next.js opengraph-image When

 Use opengraph-image.tsx for greenfield Next.js apps where every route can share a single, code-driven template populated from its loader data.

-Use Oginify when
+Use Oginify When

 Use Oginify for one-off marketing pages, sites not on Next.js, or whenever you want creative variants instead of one templated output.